jordantrizz/cloudflare-cli/README.md

 Usage: cloudflare set record <name> [type <type> | first] <setting> <value> [<setting> <value> [ ... ]] You must enter record type (A, MX, ...) when the record's name is ambiguous, or enter "first" to modify the first matching record in the zone.
 Settings:
-  name           Rename the record
-  [new]type      Change type
-  content        See description in 'add record' command ttl            See description in 'add record' command proxied        Turn CF proxying on/off
+  newname        Rename the record newtype        Change type content        See description in 'add record' command ttl            See description in 'add record' command proxied        Turn CF proxying on/off